Northern Iloilo State University: Lemery Campus

-The campus is situated at the southeast section of the municipality of Lemery and occupies an area of 3.
-75 hectares.
-It offers Bachelor of Science in Information Technology, Bachelor in Elementary Education, Bachelor of Secondary Education, and Bachelor of Science in Information Technology.
+The campus is situated at the southeast section of the municipality of Lemery and occupies an area of 3.75 hectares.
+It offers Bachelor of Science in Information Technology (BSIT), Bachelor in Elementary Education (BEEd), and Bachelor of Secondary Education (BSEd).

 It has 346 students as of the second semester, Academic Year 2018-2019.
 It is composed of 30 faculty members and 12 administrative support staff.
-In November 2000, it was converted to Northern Iloilo Polytechnic State College and now called NIPSC Lemery Campus.
+In November 2000, it was converted to Northern Iloilo Polytechnic State College (NIPSC Lemery Campus).
 Today, NISU Lemery Campus is under the leadership of Dr. Wilfreda G. Arones as the campus administrator.

 Sara Campus

-NISU VSSC is located at Barangay Anoring in the municipality of Sara, Iloilo.
-It offers Bachelor of Science in Hotel and Restaurant Management, Bachelor of Science on Tourism Management, Bachelor of Science in Criminology, and Bachelor of Science in Industrial Technology.
+NISU Sara Campus or the NISU Victorino Salcedo Campus (NISU VSSC) is located at Barangay Anoring in the municipality of Sara, Iloilo.
+It offers Bachelor of Science in Hospitality Management (BSHM), Bachelor of Science on Tourism Management (BSTM), Bachelor of Science in Criminology (BSCrim), Bachelor in Industrial Technology (BIndTech), and Bachelor of Science in Industrial Security Management (BSISM).

 It has a total of 1,121 students as of the second semester, Academic Year 2018-2019.
 It is also composed of 45 faculty members and 28 administrative support staff.
-In November 2000, it was converted into Northern Iloilo Polytechnic State College and now is called NIPSC Victorino Salcedo Sara Campus.
-Today NISU VSSC is under the leadership of campus administrator Dr. Raffy B. Chavez.
+In November 2000, it was converted into Northern Iloilo Polytechnic State College (NIPSC Victorino Salcedo Sara Campus).
+Today, NISU VSSC is under the leadership of campus administrator Dr. Raffy B. Chavez.

-Panay's largest sports complex will be built within the Sara campus.
-It will be known as the Tingog Asenso Quinto Sports Complex due to sponsorship by the Tingog Partylist and Iloilo congressman Boboy Tupas's Team Asenso.
+Panay's largest sports complex is currently under construction within the Sara campus.
+It will be known as the Tingog Asenso Quinto Sports Complex due to sponsorship by the Tingog Partylist and Iloilo Congressman Boboy Tupas's Team Asenso.